measure-sh/measure/docs/api/dashboard/README.md

 ### GET `/apps/:id/journey`

 Fetch an app's issue journey map.
 Filter time range using `from` &amp; `to` query string parameters.
-Filter version using `version` query string parameter.
+Filter versions using `versions` & `version_codes` query string parameter.

 #### Usage Notes

 - App's UUID must be passed in the URI
 - All filters must be passed as query strings
+- `versions` & `version_codes` MUST be present
 - All filters are optional.
 If any filter is not present, the server will compute results assuming a default value for that filter.
 - `from` &amp; `to` values must be ISO 8601 UTC strings in milliseconds precision.
 Example: `?from=2023-11-01T18:30:00.000Z&to=2023-11-08T18:30:00.000Z`
 - `from` &amp; `to` will default to a last 7 days time range.
-- `version` will default to the app's latest version.
+- `versions` can accept multiple version identifiers separated with comma.
+- `version_codes` can accept multiple version codes separated with comma.

 #### Authorization & Content Type